L0rdGabbers/forget-me-not-react/README.md

 ## **Require Auth Component**

 For any page that requires authorisation, I have implemented a Require Auth Component so that users cannot use the url to navigate wantonly accross the site.
-If a user is not logged in, or if they are trying to access a page they do not have access to, they will be redirected to the Error 404 page.
+If a user is not logged in, they will be redirected to the Error 404 page.

 ## **Home Page**
 The Home Page acts as a warm welcome to new users and a quick and easy place to get started for seasoned users.